ScriptMyNetwork/network-automation-labs/lab-006-palo-alto-DIA-rule-automation/Router Config/README.md

  no shut
  exit

-ip route 0.0.0.0 0.0.0.0 192.168.204.2  #This should be default Gateway IP of the EVE NG Linux VM.
+ip route 0.0.0.0 0.0.0.0 192.168.204.2

+#default route IP should be default Gateway IP of the EVE NG Linux VM.
 Find this by running "ip a" on the EVE NG host in VMWare/Virtual Box

 end